A Fun Excavator Halloween Costume DIY

 I’ve mentioned before that I strive to make Halloween a creative holiday for my kids by insisting on handmade Halloween costumes.
 Some years it’s a lot of work, but it’s fun and encourages creativity in my little ones.
 This year Sawyer requested an Excavator Costume.
 As in the huge digging construction machine.
 He knew exactly how it should be; “Mom, my arm will be the boom!”
-I was a little intimidated at first, but I made it work.
+I was a little intimidated by this costume DIY at first, but I made it work.
 Here’s what I did…

-Costume DIY – Excavator Construction Machine
+Halloween Costume DIY – Excavator Construction Machine

 1. Use the utility knife and straight edge to cut out two equal (about 15″ x 20″) rectangular pieces of yellow foam board.